 In July 2016, Ms. Walsh participated in the Company's preferred unit financing in the amount of \$500,000.
 In connection with this preferred unit financing, Ms. Walsh's \$500,000 investment was converted at \$4.50 per unit, and she received 111,112 preferred units of the Company.
 In addition, as described in Note 7 of the Notes to the Consolidated Financial Statements - Preferred Units, all participants who participated in the Company's preferred unit financing had their outstanding common units of the Company immediately convert into an equal number of preferred units of the Company.
 As such, the 666,667 common units of the Company owned by Ms. Walsh that were immediately outstanding prior to her participation in the Company's preferred unit financing were converted into 666,667 preferred units of the Company.
 In November 2016, Ms. Walsh invested \$500,000 in the Company's Series D Convertible Note financing.
-As of December 31, 2016, Ms. Walsh was owed \$588,235 of principal under convertible promissory notes issued by the Company's Series D Convertible Note financing.
-In November 2017, Ms. Walsh invested an additional \$360,000 in the Company's Series D Convertible Note financing.
-In November 2017, Ms. Walsh invested \$6,500,000 in the Company's Series F Convertible Note financing.
-As of December 31, 2017, Ms. Walsh was owed \$7,511,765 of principal under convertible promissory notes issued by the Company and owned 25.2% of the outstanding stock of the Company.
+As of December 31, 2016, Ms. Walsh was owed \$588,235 of principal under convertible promissory notes issued by the Company and owned 25.1% of the outstanding units of the Company.
+In July 2017, Ms. Walsh invested an additional \$360,000 in the Company's Series D Convertible Note financing.
+In November 2017, Ms. Walsh invested \$6,500,000 in the Company and owned 25.2% of the outstanding stock of the Company.
+In May 2018, Ms. Walsh participated in the Company's Series G Convertible Notes offering and was issued a \$312,500 Series G Convertible Notes and a warrant to purchase 23,150 shares of common stock.
+In July 2018, in consideration for extending the maturity date of the Series G Convertible Notes and agreeing to make the note convertible, Ms. Walsh was granted a warrant to purchase 69,444 shares of common stock.